What is EPR?

 - Agility in assessing new markets, products, and services

-- Local experience and teams already operating globally able to respond and adapt to changes quickly
+- Local experience and teams already operating globally are able to respond and adapt to changes quickly

 - Ability to promote what you are doing via corporate communications

 - Improved business resilience (flexibility of an outsourcing model)

 - Reduced duplication of effort and data records across multiple countries

 - Better budget control and forecasting across the global market base

 - Improved and tailored understanding of upcoming legislative changes